abpframework/abp/docs/en/samples/microservice-demo.md

 }
 ````

-All the integration and communication are done by the ABP framework when you use the [Volo.Abp.EventBus.RabbitMQ](https://www.nuget.org/packages/Volo.Abp.EventBus.RabbitMQ) package.
+All the integration and communication are done by the ABP when you use the [Volo.Abp.EventBus.RabbitMQ](https://www.nuget.org/packages/Volo.Abp.EventBus.RabbitMQ) package.
 If you need to publish events out of an entity, just inject the `IDistributedEventBus` and use the `PublishAsync` method.

 See the [Event Bus](../framework/infrastructure/event-bus) documentation for more information about the distributed event system.